Ofir-Shechtman/236369-FullStack-hw3/README.md

 - You can work on each part separately and connect them all at the end.
 - Use the given links!
-Almost everything you need toimplement becomes easy if you understand how to use the libraries.
+Almost everything you need to implement becomes easy if you understand how to use the libraries.
 - For parsing CSV files you can use the [PapaParse](https://www.papaparse.com/) library.
 - The single page can be straightforward.
 Do not waste your time